judka-uriel/uriel-book/uriel_en.md

 my Jewish surname, it was an insult to all my Jewish ancestors.

-I wonder if those Orthodox rabbis with German surnames would not be ashamed to approach my Jewish ancestors with a Litvak surname and present to them directly all these accusations about an insufficiently Jewish surname?
+I wonder if those Orthodox rabbis with German surnames would not be ashamed to approach my Litvak ancestors with a Litvish surname and present to them directly all these accusations about an insufficiently Jewish surname?

 My great-great-grandfather Shimshon (Samson) Linkov ז״ל was a religious Jew.